hep-gc/cloudscheduler/web_tests/README.md

 [Unittest](https://docs.python.org/3.6/library/unittest.html#module-unittest) is a pre-installed Python testing framework.
 This implementation of it uses Selenium (above) to drive the browser.

 The test file for Selenium and Unittest can be found [here](/web_tests/selenium-unittest/sample-test.py).
+The associated run command is `python sample-test.py`, run in the `selenium-unittest` directory.

 ### Benefits

 Aside from the Selenium install, the Unittest install is essentially nonexistent - it comes bundled with Python3.

+Unittest tests are, like the majority of the codebase, written in Python.

 This implementation also inherits all the benefits of Selenium.